AgentSmithers/DnSpy-MCPserver-Extension/README.md

 # Supported commands
 Currently readonly commands are supported to enumerate active namespaces, classes and functions by the AI.
 Plans are in the works to allow the AI to make interactive adjustments to the decompiled assemblies.

+Get_Selected_Node - Gets the currently selected node within dnSpyEx Get_Loaded_Assemblies - Gets all Assemblys currently loaded within dnSpyEx Namespaces_From_Assembly - Dumps all unique namespaces under a given Assembly Classes_From_Namespace - List all Classes under a given Namespace Get_Class_Sourcecode - Dumps a target Class sourcecode Get_Method_Prototypes - List all Method prototypes from a given Class within a given Namespace Get_Method_SourceCode - Dumps a target Method's sourcecode Update_Method_SourceCode - Update a target Method's sourcecode Get_Function_Opcodes - Returns the IL opcodes of the specified method (with source line numbers) Set_Function_Opcodes - Modifies the IL of the specified method at a given IL line index Update_Tabs_View - Update all active tabs to reflect any changes or adjustments Rename_Namespace - Renames exactly one distinct namespace across all types Rename_Class - Renames a specific class within a given Namespace Rename_Method - Renames a specific Methods by Class within a given Namespace These commands allow you to inspect and modify .NET assemblies loaded in dnSpyEx, including viewing and editing source code, IL code, and performing various renaming operations.

 # Once the extension is loaded
 A messagebox will appear allowing you a chance to attach your debugger if nessessary
 ![image](https://github.com/user-attachments/assets/f7a53b4c-e273-435e-9098-d92eb54fa84e)